 Rocky/Don Schumacher Racing Mopar funny car driven by 2011 NHRA Funny Car Champion Matt Hagan will be on display to get an up close and personal view of this magnificent 10,000 Horsepower beast!

 Stop by to see the Georgia Boot/Clint Bowyer Racing car on display!

 Visit COSI’s Science Spot traveling science exhibition for the opportunity to play, explore, and learn about science!
 Science Spot consists of colorful hands-on kiosks that challenge your mind and teach you about science.
 Whether you’re a child or adult, you can enjoy testing your abilities in interesting science topics such as magnets, pulleys, and building.

 Columbus Zoo Wildlife Demonstration

 The Columbus Zoo will be on the Main Stage at 2 pm to give you the opportunity to learn about the animals that travel with Jack Hanna.
 Discover where they’re from, what they eat, and possibly touch the birds, reptiles, and a variety of mammals.

 Robbin’s Crossing Historical Village

 The pioneer days of southeastern Ohio are reignited with a visit to Robbins Crossing, a completely restored 1850s-era village.
 Individuals dressed in period costumes share historical information to help recreate the past and show the 19th century way of life.
 You can tour the town’s old buildings and blacksmith shops as well as watch demos on candle making, corn husk doll making, cider pressing, yarn spinning, rug making and cooking on a wood-burning stove and open fire.
-There will even be tasty samples being given out!
 Step back in time with Robbin’s Crossing Historical Village.